Governance

 Board diversity and skills

 AustralianSuper’s Diversity, Equity and Inclusion Policy outlines how we foster and promote diversity, equity and inclusion practices and principles across AustralianSuper.
-It includes measurable objectives for achieving gender diversity at Board level, aiming to maintain at least 50% female composition on the Board.
-As at 30 June 2024, the Board exceeded this target with 7 out of 12 Directors being female.
+It includes measurable objectives for achieving gender diversity at Trustee Board level, targeting at least 50% female composition on the Board.
+As at 30 June 2025, the Board met this target with 6 out of 12 Directors being female.

 The Trustee values a diverse Board, which leverages varied skills, experiences, and backgrounds of Directors to enrich decision-making with a wider range of viewpoints.